ethereum/go-ethereum/docs/monitoring/understanding-dashboards.md

 ![The Memory panel](/images/docs/grafana/memory.png)

 Memory tracks the amount of RAM being used by Geth.
-Three metrics are plotted: the cache size, i.e. the total RAM reserved for Geth (default 1024 MB) is plotted as `held`; the amount of the cache actually being used by Geth is plotted as `used`; the memory allocations being made is plotted as `alloc`.
+Three metrics are plotted: the cache size, i.e. the total RAM reserved for Geth (default 1024 MB) is plotted as `held`; the amount of the cache actually being used by Geth is plotted as `used`; the number of bytes being allocated by the system per second is plotted as `alloc`.

 #### Disk